From Cineaste (December 2001).

 For a long time, I hesitated about reprinting this, but the news about Ray Carney’s unspeakable treatment of filmmaker Mark Rappaport (as detailed here) eliminated my compunctions.

-For more about Rappaport’s work, here are a couple of the many links on this site:
+For more about Rappaport’s work, here are three of the many links on this site:

 Cassavetes on Cassavetes